 Application Information

-For the 2023 application cycle (2024-2025 grant cycle) the online portal is open.
-The campus deadline is September 11 and the final deadline is October 10.
-Students currently enrolled at UConn, both undergraduate and graduate, are required to go through the campus review process before officially submitting their applications.
-For more information please contact our Fulbright Program Adviser, Michael Cunningham (michael.cunningham@uconn.edu) or make an appointment on Nexus.
+The application portal is now open.
+The campus deadline will be September 9, 2024, and the final deadline will be October 8.
+If you are enrolled at UConn when you apply, you are required to go through the campus review process before officially submitting your application.
+For more information please contact Michael Cunningham (michael.cunningham@uconn.edu), our Fulbright Program Advisor, or make an appointment with him via Nexus.